ZhuJD-China/RainbowGPT/README.md

    - <div style="text-align: center;">
         <img src="https://github.com/ZhuJD-China/RainbowGPT/blob/master/imgs/private.png" width="400" />
       </div>
-      "I have already integrated it.
-Please fill in the corresponding apibase and apikey."
+      ✨ I have already integrated it.
+Please fill in the corresponding apibase and apikey.

 Now your environment is set up, and the API is configured.
 You are ready to run the application!
 Feel free to let me know if you have any specific preferences or additional details you'd like to include!